AnnalysaTheMinetester/cheese/README.md

 Use copper to craft this furnace-like node.
 It can only boil some liquid held in a bucket, therefor you cannot use it to smelt or cook anything else.
 You can use milk buckets, water buckets to make salt, and a few more items!
-It has 4 distinct slots types:
+*Also... hoppers work on the Cauldron, the same way as a furnace* It has 4 distinct slots types:
 #### Input or Source
 In order to activate the boiling, you need to add something to boil first!